buddhist-uni/buddhist-uni.github.io/_content/articles/temple-looting-in-cambodia_ mackenzie-davis.md

 An oral history of the antiquities smuggling which brought ancient Cambodian art to the Western world.

-Notice in particular how the looting was worse during the Cold War than during the colonial period, with American-backed militias instrumental in the efforts.
+Notice in particular how the looting was worse during the Cold War than during the colonial period, with American-backed militias instrumental in the efforts on both sides of the border.